 Maintaining a Safe Fleet:

-Six full-time rotor-wing mechanics, employed by Era Helicopters LLC, are on call seven days a week, 24 hours a day to ensure equipment and vehicle safety for our rotor-wing aircraft.
-In addition, Jet Logistics Inc. provides a full-time dedicated mechanic for the fixed-wing aircraft.
+Seven full-time Boston MedFlight rotor-wing aviation technicians are on call seven days a week, 24 hours a day to ensure equipment and vehicle safety for our rotor-wing aircraft.

 Each mechanic maintains Federal Aviation Association (FAA) Airframe and Power plant (A&P) licensure.
-In addition, each mechanic attends factory-training sessions specific to each type of airframe.
-Maintenance on each aircraft is completed by A&P mechanics in accordance with manufacturer/vendor guidelines under guidance of the Director of Maintenance.
+In addition, each mechanic attends factory-training courses specific to each type of airframe and recurrent training in specific areas such as avionics and composite materials repair.
+Maintenance on each aircraft is completed by A&P technicians in accordance with manufacturer guidelines under guidance of our Director of Maintenance.

 Aircraft inspections are performed daily including, the Pilot-in-Command performing a “preflight” inspection.
 This includes visual inspection of internal/external aircraft components in accordance with manufacturer and vendor guidelines.

-Our ground critical care units are safety inspected daily by our EMT staff.
+Our ground critical care units are safety inspected daily by our EMT-Operator staff.
 In addition, both routine and unscheduled maintenance are performed at contracted chassis and ambulance manufacturer repair stations.